2022 United States House of Representatives elections in California: Results

+By county

 District 22

 Due to redistricting, the incumbent changed from Republican Connie Conway to fellow Republican David Valadao.
 Conway replaced Devin Nunes, who resigned in December 2021 to become CEO of Trump Media & Technology Group, in a 2022 special election.
 Conway declined to run for reelection.
-Valadao, who has represented the 21st district since 2021, was elected with 50.4% of the vote in 2020.
-Valadao is running for re-election.
+Valadao, who had represented the 21st district since 2021, was elected with 50.4% of the vote in 2020.
+Valadao was running for re-election.
+He was one of two House Republicans who voted to impeach Donald Trump during Trump's second impeachment who survived the primary election, along with Dan Newhouse of Washington.